andreaskaempf/adventofcode2022/README.md

   1), and the possible location of an undetected beacon (i.e., where there is in coverage by known beacons) for Part 2. (*hard*)

+* **Day 16** (Go): Given a network (graph) of closed "valves", each with a certain flow rate, find the sequence of opening the valves (takes one minute, plus one minute per step to get there) that yields the highest possible total flow during a 30-minute period.
+Used brute force for Part 1, but need to revisit this to formulate a true optimization and complete Part 2. (*very hard* and **incomplete**)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go